jdheyburn/jdheyburn.co.uk/content/blog/alerting-on-nhs-coronavirus-vaccine-updates-with-huginn/index.md

 - That action can take the form of an email alert
 - This can be used to monitor the latest age group eligible for a vaccine

-## Huggin?
+## Deploying Huggin

 [Huginn](https://github.com/huginn/huginn) is a self-hosted automation kit that allows you to create agents and workflows in response to events, sort of like your own [IFTTT](https://ifttt.com/) (If This Then That).

-TODO expand

-## Deploying Huginn

-I have [Portainer](https://www.portainer.io/) running in a VM at home, so I am using the following to have it deployed.
+Being self-hosted it can be deployed out in a number of ways.
+I already have [Portainer](https://www.portainer.io/) (a GUI for [Docker](https://www.docker.com/)) running in a virtual machine - so to deploy it out I can follow the instructions for [Docker container deployment](https://github.com/huginn/huginn/blob/master/doc/docker/install.md)

 I use Caddy to give internal services at home a nice domain to remember.
 I added a configuration for Caddy to be Huginn-aware.